Better Farming (Canada)

 Better Farming is a monthly magazine focusing on the business of farming in Ontario.
 As of 2016 it was the largest-circulation periodical serving Ontario's commercial farmers.

 Better Farming was founded in 1999 in Toronto and is owned by Ag Media.
 Paul Nolan is the publisher of the magazine which is a general circulation magazine, and is also delivered as a benefit to all members of the Ontario Federation of Agriculture (OFA).

-Better Farming also launched a Prairies version of the magazine, to bring this powerful editorial content to farmers in Manitoba, Saskatchewan and Alberta.
+Better Farming also launched a Prairies version of the magazine, to bring its editorial content to farmers in Manitoba, Saskatchewan and Alberta.